Groups break with José Andrés’s humanitarian group over alleged ties to police and ICE

 WCK has posted a statement on its website in response to La Morada’s allegations, disputing them point by point, including charges that the organization withheld personal protection equipment from front-line restaurant workers and that it paid barely enough money per meal to cover the cost of ingredients.

 WCK’s public statements have not satisfied the owners of La Morada or, the North Bronx Collective, at a time when Americans are calling for abolishing ICE and defunding the police.
-A spokeswoman for North Bronx Collective texted to say that “not working with ICE is not enough.”
+Alicia Grullon, an organizer for the North Bronx Collective texted to say that “not working with ICE is not enough.”
 The group remains upset with WCK’s efforts to feed furloughed federal workers last year during the partial government shutdown.
-“Again, would José Andrés have fed Franco’s soldiers and police?” the spokeswoman texted, echoing a question in the collective’s Medium essay.
+“Again, would José Andrés have fed Franco’s soldiers and police?”
+Grullon said, echoing a question in the collective’s Medium essay.

 “I feel really upset at how World Central Kitchen has aligned themselves and not held themselves accountable for playing a part in all the gentrification and in all the mistreatment of the black and brown community,” Saavedra told The Post.
 She said that WCK works with a number of restaurants in the gentrified part of South Bronx.